Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Reduced basis derivative-informed neural operator

-We emphasize the following important points about our derivative-informed operator learning formulation: \begin{enumerate} \item The derivative-informed operator learning $\bdmc{G}\approx\widetilde{\bdmc{G}}(\cdot;\bw)$ is formulated as an approximation problem in $H^1_{\mu}(\scrM;\scrY)$, a Sobolev space of nonlinear mappings between two separable Hilbert spaces $\scrM$ and $\scrY$.
+We emphasize the following important points about our operator learning formulation: \begin{enumerate}[leftmargin=*] \item The derivative-informed operator learning $\bdmc{G}\approx\widetilde{\bdmc{G}}(\cdot;\bw)$ is formulated as an approximation problem in $H^1_{\mu}(\scrM;\scrY)$, a Sobolev space of nonlinear mappings between two separable Hilbert spaces $\scrM$ and $\scrY$.
 While the parameter space $\scrM$ has infinite dimensions and the observable CM space $\scrY$ has finite dimensions in our setting, the learning formulation is general and can be applied to infinite-dimensional output spaces.
-However, the stochastic derivative must remain an HS operator when the output space becomes a separable Hilbert. \item The neural network of the reduced basis DINO learns the nonlinear mapping from the reduced parameter $\Psi_r^*m$ to the model-predicted coefficients in the observable basis vectors $\bV^*\bdmc{G}(m)$:
+However, the stochastic derivative must remain an HS operator when the output space becomes a separable Hilbert space. \item The neural network in the reduced basis DINO learns the mapping from the reduced coefficient vector of the parameter $\Psi_r^*m\in\R^r$ to the model-predicted coefficient vector of the observables $\bV^*\bdmc{G}(m)\in\R^{d_y}$.

-\item The neural network Jacobian of the reduced basis DINO learns the nonlinear mapping from the reduced parameter $\Psi_r^*m$ to the model-predicted reduced Jacobian matrix $\bJ_r(m)$:
+\item The neural network Jacobian of the reduced basis DINO learns the nonlinear mapping from the reduced coefficient vector of the parameter $\Psi_r^*m\in\R^{r}$ to the model-predicted reduced Jacobian matrix $\bJ_r(m)\in\R^{d_y\times r}$:

-\item As a result of this reduced basis architecture, the training sample storage and training cost is independent of the discretization dimension of the parameter space. \end{enumerate}
+\item As a result of the reduced basis architecture, the training sample storage and training cost are independent of the discretization dimension of the parameter space. \end{enumerate}

 \begin{remark} In the following presentation, we often omit the notation for dependency on the neural network parameter $\bw$ and use the tilde symbol $\widetilde{\cdot}$ when referring to the quantities computed via surrogate evaluations. \end{remark}